nirwan1265/MAGCAT/README.md

   row.names = FALSE
 )

-## Why:
-## - This consolidates 10 per-chromosome MAGMA outputs into a single
+## - This combines 10 per-chromosome MAGMA outputs into a single file for ease of use
-##   gene-level table with one row per gene, ready for downstream
-##   adjustment and pathway analysis.

 ############################################################
-## 5. Gene length extraction + bias adjustment
+## 5. Gene length extraction + SNP density bias adjustment
 ############################################################

 ## 5A.
 Extract gene lengths from GFF3